 Links to History and Description of the Camino de Santiago

 American Pilgrims on the Camino This is a great website and organization for American Pilgrims.
 Each country has their own organization.
 Doug and I obtained our Pilgrim Credential Booklets from them before leaving for Spain.
 They also have many useful links.
 We both joined the organization for $40/yr, but you can get the Credential for free.
 Request a Pilgrim Credential Be sure to get a Credential before leaving on the Camino.
 You get stamps (sp. sellos) from the albergues you stay in as well as churches, bar/cafes and restaurants along the way.
 When you get to the Pilgrim Office in Santiago, you show them your Credential to prove how far you walked/bicycled to obtain your Compostela certificate (pay an extra 1€ there and get a shipping tube for the Compostela).
 The Credential became more important than my passport to me!
 The colorful and creative sellos make the Credential a major souvenir of the Camino.
 Put the Credential in a plastic bag for protection from rain, and carry it in a handy place in your backpack or on your person.
 Camino MSN Group This is a great site for current and historical weather on the Camino.
 It also has an excellent selection of maps including elevation profiles.
+Become A Storm Spotter From Home This is a excellent site for spotting storms and severe weather.
+There are many choices for links pointing to all things related to storms.
+Thanks to Liam and Heather Wells for this website.
 The Ultimate Weather Resource This is another excellent website for weather, forecasts, storm prediction.
 Thanks to Sara!
 Confraternity of St. James This is the definitive English language website on the Camino.
 The Confraternity is an educational charity in Britain.
 Statistics on number of pilgrims by year Links at this site also show pilgrim stats by age, country, month, profession, starting point and mode (walking, bicycling)!
 Links to other Pilgrim Associations This page lists other countries Pilgrim Associations, similar to American Pilgrims on the Camino.
 Beate Steger DVD Beate Steger has produced this excellent, professional DVD based on her own pilgrimage, walking 900 km from Saint-Jean-Pied-de-Port to Santiago and Finisterre.
 She has documented the Camino Francés with pictures, film, music and original sound recordings as well as six alternative routes to Santiago that avoid the main stream of pilgrims.
 This DVD is the English version, other languages are also available.
 Hillwalk Tours Hillwalk tours arranges walking tours throughout the UK and Ireland as well as various routes on the Camino de Santiago.
 A good resource for planning self- guided walking tours.
 YouTube YouTube is a website for sharing videos.
 Clicking on this link will bring up some of the many videos made of the Camino, sorted by most recent, some good, some not so good.
 Dave's Camino Videos Doug's Camino Videos

 Links to Online Guides, Weather, Maps